FAIRChemistry/EnzymePynetics/specifications/EnzymeKinetics.md

   - Multiple: True
 - __inhibitor__
   - Type: Inhibitor
-  - Desciption: Inhibitor instance, of the respective inhibitor applied to the reaction.
+  - Description: Inhibitor instance, of the respective inhibitor applied to the reaction.

 ### Inhibitor